groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/mailstorageoptions/_index.md

 ```

-The keywords used to filter messages.
+Gets the keywords used to filter messages.

 **Returns:**
-java.lang.String
+java.lang.String - the keywords used for filtering messages.
 ### setTextFilter(String textFilter) {#setTextFilter-java.lang.String-}
 ```
 public void setTextFilter(String textFilter)